Henry7676/led/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction
-This README provides an overview of the Blinking LED Light project, which is a simple IT project that demonstrates how to control and blink an LED light using a microcontroller.
-This project can serve as a learning resource for beginners interested in embedded systems and microcontroller programming.

 ## Project Overview
 The Blinking LED Light project is a basic example of hardware-software integration using a microcontroller.
 The project involves controlling the state of an LED (Light Emitting Diode) to make it blink at a regular interval.
 This project can be extended and customized for more advanced applications and is an excellent starting point for anyone looking to get into embedded systems development.